jackblackjack/jeffchenchengyi.github.io/_build/portfolio/udacity/07-datascience-capstone/Sparkify.md

 Because of how complicated we can frame the problem, we will first build a simplified model - a soft classification as to whether a customer will churn or not.
 Subsequently, if we have the time, we will build a model that'll [predict a probability distribution](https://icml.cc/Conferences/2005/proceedings/papers/015_Predicting_CarneyEtAl.pdf) as to when the customer will churn - give probabilities as to whether a customer will churn as time passes

+It is much harder to acquire new customers than to keep them because of *state dependence*

 # Load and Clean Dataset